dreamatic-tech/careers/developer-20230725.md

 __Skills and Specifications:__

-- 3+ years of work experience with Node.js and JavaScript
+- Experience with Node.js and JavaScript
-- 5+ years of work experience with CSS, HTML, and its pre-processors
+- Experience with CSS, HTML, and its pre-processors
-- 2+ years of working with MongoDB
+- Experience working with MongoDB
 - Be comfortable working and exporting from Figma and similar design toolkits
 - Experience with GIT (GitHub) and GitFlow is vital
 - Excellent command of English and communication is critical (you might be coding, but communication and understanding are vital)

 __What we expect from you:__

-- 5+ Years in web development
+- 2+ Years in web development
 - Medium level skills with strong experience or higher
 - Attention to detail
 - Be open to discussion and constructive debate